 Partnerships or LLCs with multiple members

 Partnerships can take different forms, but for tax purposes, they all file small business taxes in the same way.
-Same goes for Limited Liability Companies with multiple members that elect to file taxes as a partnership.
-If your small business falls in this category, you need to file Form 1065, and then each individual member will get a Schedule K-1 showing his or her share of the profit/loss for the year.
-This is reported on each partner’s personal tax return.
-Again, no need to file a separate return.
+The same goes for limited liability companies with multiple members that elect to file taxes as a partnership.
+If your small business falls in this category, you need to file an information return, Form 1065.

 The IRS has instructions to help you navigate Form 1065, but this form is complex and usually requires the help of a tax professional.